mlukasek/M5_NightscoutMon/README.md

 ### Revisions:

+#### *** 20 October 2019 ***
+This is mostly test release with new "geek" features.
+Should be mostly for people with specific troubles and early adopters.
+Maximum password length extended to 63 characters.
+Possibility to connect to open WiFi network (without password).
+device_name key added to M5NS.INI (default is M5NS).
+mDNS added, you can connect to M5 Nightscout monitor by device_name.local (default M5NS.local).
+mDNS name and IP address is displayed on Error log page.
+Experimental web server added.
+Display configuration and check the current and the latest firmware version.
+Online update option from internal web page.
+Please note, there is no security implemented yet.
+Internal web page is on unsecured port 80.
+Updates are going from server port 80, no SLL used currently.
+Use on your own risk.

 #### *** 10 October 2019 ***
 Key invert_display (default = -1 when key is not present) added to M5NS.INI.
 You should not use it in M5NS.INI unless you have a problem with display inversion.
 Set invert_display = 0 or invert_display = 1 if you have troubles to call M5.Lcd.invertDisplay(0) or M5.Lcd.invertDisplay(1).
 Under normal circumstances 0 should be normal display and 1 should be inverted display.